yogicat/blog-v1/about.md

 ---

-I build this site with [Jekyll](https://jekyllrb.com/) and [Github](https://githu.io).
+I built this site with [Jekyll](https://jekyllrb.com/) and [Github](https://githu.io).
 I try to keep this site super simple as possible.